High School Dress Code

 • Flip-flops and athletic sandals/slides are not permitted.

-• Clothing, including hats, may not promote drugs, alcohol, tobacco or vaping products and may not represent any person, place, thing, lifestyle, sexual orientation, or gender identity in a negative or derogatory manner.
+• Clothing, including hats, may not promote drugs, alcohol, and tobacco or vaping products and may not represent any person, place, thing, lifestyle, orientation, or identity in a negative or derogatory manner as deemed by Landmark School.

 After school:

-• Athletic gear is appropriate for after school.
+• Athletic gear and clothing is appropriate for after school or during PE classes.

-• Hats and hoods must be removed inside of buildings
+• Hats and hoods must be removed inside buildings.

-Read more about the dress code enforcement on pg.
-33 of the Student and Parent Handbook
+Read more about the dress code enforcement in the Student and Parent Handbook